 We talked about Learning to Say No before, but I wanted to share some simple strategies that can help you make an easier job of it.

 Here Are Some Strategies to Say No

-One thing that you have to realize is that ‘No’ is in fact a complete answer.
-You may WANT to explain our refusal, but by no means do you NEED to.
-People may ask you for those justifications (because those they can argue about), but just repeat your initial answer until they give up.
+One thing that you have to realize is that ‘no’ is, in fact, a complete answer—as the saying goes.
+You may want to explain your refusal, but by no means do you have to.
+People may ask you for those justifications (usually as fodder for arguments that they want to start), but my advice is the following: just repeat your initial answer until they give up.

 This strategy is a bit of a band aid rather than a cure, but it is totally acceptable for co-workers or other acquaintances.

-When dealing with particularly pushy people, answer something like: let me get back to you on that.
-It gives you time to think about your answer, and “practice” your reply.
+When dealing with particularly pushy people, answer with something like the following: “Let me get back to you on that.”
+It gives you time to think about your answer, and the opportunity to”practice” your reply.
 It can also give you the opportunity to say no through a less personal medium than turning them down face-to-face.

 I sometimes found saying no right to someone’s face too intimidating.
 So I would walk away with a “let me check my calendar“.
 I could then easily answer their question by text or email.

 People that will not take no for an answer will want to engage in a discussion.
 Asking you for explanations will wear you down, and you may eventually give in.
 Usually repeating your reasoning will stop that.

 When I first started saying ‘no’ to family members they did this a lot.
 So I learned to just keep repeating it, and some of its other variations: “No, I don’t have the time to do that”, etc. It finally helped maintain some boundaries, but it also landed me with the label Autistic (because people who say no are inflexible and therefore autistic, in case you missed my family’s reasoning).
 Hey, at least they backed off.